flub78/multitenant/doc/code_generation.md

 The information fetched from the database is used to tune and adapt templates.
 Templates can be used to generate controllers, models, validation rules in request, factories, model unit tests and controller unit tests, in fact all type of files which differ only by the data types that they handle.

-The template mechanism uses three directories with the same structure; a template directory, a result directory and an application directory.

 The initial implementation will be done using the mustache template package.
 It is a very generic template mechanism that has no dependencies to any development environment and available in multiple languages.

+To generate a file from a template the user needs to specify the template, the database table and the destination.

 ### The template directory

 It contains all the templates.
-The directory structure mimics the application structure and define where the generated files will be deployed.

 ### The result directory